UniformlyR4ndom/tlstap/README.md

 - `direction` - direction in which the interceptor should be active; default `both`; available values:
     - `up` - only process traffic headed upstream (client -> server)
     - `down` - only process traffic headed downstream (server -> client)
-    - `both` - process traffic in both directions
+    - `any` - process traffic in any direction
 - `args` - interceptor arguments as `map[string]any` structure
 - `args-json` - `args` but serialized to a single JSON string; *should not be set directly*; useful in conjunction with  [json.Unmarshal](https://pkg.go.dev/encoding/json#Unmarshal)